 Later examples of tiles showing Chinese influence

-Chinoiserie is a French term meaning "Chinese-esque" and it is used with reference to the adoption of Chinese patterns in European artefacts and to a lesser extent in buildings.
+Chinoiserie is a French term meaning "Chinese-esque" and it is used with reference to the adoption of Chinese patterns in European artefacts, e.g. at Nymphenburg, and to a lesser extent in buildings.
 Whereas in western Europe these patterns were made known in the XVIIth century, first by the Jesuits and later on by the development of trade with China, the Ottoman Sultans were collectors of Chinese vases as far back as the XVth century and at one point the local production of tiles adopted Chinese patterns.

 Decoration in the second courtyard